-Part of the capacity (63,000 MT) was commissioned in April 2023.
-The remaining capacity is expected to be commissioned by Q2FY24.
-There has been cost overrun in the project from the earlier estimate of ₹800 crore due to increase in the scope and the project is expected to cost around ₹950 crore (excluding GST component and margin money for working capital requirement) out of which ₹250 crore is funded through debt.
+There was cost overrun in the project from the earlier estimate of ₹800 crore due to increase in the scope and the project is expected to cost around ₹950 crore (excluding GST component and margin money for working capital requirement) out of which ₹250 crore is funded through debt.

-In addition to the above greenfield project, PCBL is also increasing specialty black capacity by 40,000 MT, which will be done in two phases.
-20,000 MT has been completed and is operational since July 2023, while the remaining will be completed in June 2024, at a total cost of about ₹350 crore.
+In addition, PCBL is increasing specialty black capacity by 40,000 MT, which will be done in two phases.
+20,000 MT has been completed and is operational since July 2023, while the remaining will be completed in Q1FY25, at a total cost of about ₹350 crore.
 The expansion is proposed to be funded out of internal generations.
 The company remains exposed to the pre and post-implementation risks associated with the projects.